rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 What does this sticky bit do?
 Typically, this permission is used on a **tmp** directory, and its function is to prevent users from deleting files owned by other users.
 Usually, if a group has write access to a directory, any user within that group can delete any file within that directory.
 The sticky bit permission halts that.
 Only the creator of the file can delete it.

-It is considered best practices to set the sticky bit permission on any directory whose ‘others’ permission is octal 7 (read, write, execute).
+As a best practice, you should set the sticky bit permission on any directory whose ‘others’ permission is octal 7 (read, write, execute).
 In our `754` example, you would want to use the sticky bit permission if the octals were `757` where 7 is the third octal (representing the others’ permissions).

-### File / Directory Permissions Cheat Sheet
+### Pemissions cheat sheet for files and directories

 Following is a quick cheat sheet explaining each part of the example output: